 Medication overuse headache is a form of chronic headache, brought on by the daily, or near daily, use of pain-relief medicine for a prolonged period.
 Headaches develop or get worse as the medicines become ineffective from overuse.

 About 1 in 50 adults are thought to suffer from medication overuse headache.

 When pain relievers are combined with either codeine or caffeine, both of which have addictive properties, the risk of medication overuse headache increases.
 Pain relievers containing codeine or caffeine should not be consumed on more than 10 days each month, or, in the case of codeine, preferably avoided altogether.

-Medication overuse headache rarely develops in people who don’t have a history of headache and who regularly take pain relievers for other conditions, such as arthritis.
+Medication overuse headache rarely develops among people who don’t have a history of headache and who regularly take pain relievers for other conditions, such as arthritis.

 If you experience regular – almost daily – headaches that no longer respond to your usual pain relievers, talk to your doctor about the possibility of medication overuse headache.
-He or she may ask you to complete a headache diary to help with the diagnosis.
+They may ask you to complete a headache diary to help with the diagnosis.